When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 The Browns first five games of the 2018 season were all decided by four points or less, including an excruciating week one tie vs. the Steelers.
 Those close games helped the Browns become one of the league’s top cover teams, despite being underdogs in 12 of those matches.

 The development of Mayfield and a receiving core that boasts Beckham Jr. and Jarvis Landry could give the Browns one of the most explosive offenses in the league.
-Cleveland’s defense, which ranked 20th in PPG in 2018, will be led by former first rounders DE Myles Garrett and CB Denzel Ward.
+Cleveland’s defense, which ranked 20th in PPG in 2018, will be led by former first-rounders DE Myles Garrett and CB Denzel Ward.

-Here are some important stats to think about heading into 2019:
+Here are some important stats:

 The Browns enter 2019 with enough buzz and electricity to power the city of Cleveland.
 How they respond to these lofty expectations will be key as the Browns try to qualify for the postseason for the first time in nearly 20 years.